mjt323/Cloud-Security-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly redundant, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly **redundant**, in addition to restricting **traffic** to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- TODO: What aspect of security do load balancers protect?
+What is the advantage of a jump box?
+The load balancers protect the system from DDos attacks and they do this by shifting the attack traffic.
+The main advantage of a jump box is that it can give access to the user from a single node or origin point that can be secured and monitored and helps to connect to other servers or untrusted networks environments.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __data___ and system __logs___.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+Filebeat monitors and watches the specified log files or locations and collects the log events and forwards them to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+Metricbeat records and collects metrics from the system and services running on the server such Apache and other services.
+It takes these metrics and ships them to the specified output such as Elasticsearch.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.